egig/egig.github.io/_posts/2020-01-27-create-and-update-database-mysql.md

 That composite index will not used if we query for `status` only, but will be useful if we  query for `first_name` column.

+### Default Value
+Do not forget add to default value to new column if you are updating existing application since, as what I've experienced this often leads to error `Field X doesn't have default value.`

 ### Data migration

 When updating table structure, do not forget to check whether its affecting the existing data,